Projective Dirac Operators, Twisted K-Theory and Local Index Formula: Introduction

-Section \ref{NCdeRham} is a byproduct that unveils some relation between Lie algebroid cohomology and twisted de Rham cohomology.
-Since de Rham cohomology can be considered as the cohomology of the trivial Lie algebroid $\frak X(M)$, the Lie algebra of vector fields on the manifold, it is natural to ask if twisted de Rham cohomology is the cohomology of any Lie algebroid.
-Theorem \ref{varrho} gives some hint to this question.

-\textbf{Acknowledgements}. \quad I am very grateful to Bai-Ling Wang.
+\textbf{Acknowledgements.} I am very grateful to Bai-Ling Wang.
 He foresaw the possibility that the projective spin Dirac operator defined by \cite{Mathai} in formal sense can be realized by a certain spectral triple, and introduced his interesting research project to me in 2008.
 The spectral triple in his mind turned out to be the projective spectral triple constructed in this paper.
 Without his insight, I wouldn't have been writing this thesis.
-I also wish to thank my advisor Matilde Marcolli for her many years of encouragement, support, and many helpful suggestions on both this research and other aspects. \begin{section}{Azumaya bundles, twisted K-theory and cohomology} Suppose $X$ is a closed oriented manifold.
-Use the notations
+I would like to thank Adam Rennie for his very helpful remarks about Morita equivalence between various presentations of Kasparov's fundamental class on reading a draft of this paper.
+I also wish to thank my advisor, Matilde Marcolli, for her many years of encouragement, support, and many helpful suggestions on both this research and other aspects. \begin{section}{Azumaya bundles, twisted K-theory, and twisted cohomology} Suppose $X$ is a closed oriented manifold.
+Let

-where $n$ could either be a positive integer or infinity, $H$ is an infinite dimensional separable Hilbert space, $\K(H)$ is the $C^*$-algebra of compact operators, and $\U(H)$ is the topological group of unitary operators with the operator norm topology.
+where $n$ could be either a positive integer or infinity, $H$ is an infinite dimensional separable Hilbert space, $\K(H)$ is the $C^*$-algebra of compact operators on $H$, and $\U(H)$ is the topological group of unitary operators with the operator norm topology.
 Kuiper's theorem states that $\U(H)$ is contractible.
 Let $\PU_n=\U_n/\U(1)$ be the projective unitary groups.
 In particular $\PU(H)=\PU_{\infty}$ is endowed with the topology induced from the norm topology of $\U(H)$.